-“Breeders have been hit on both ends with higher costs for feed, hay and bedding,” explains Claire Lacey (Camelot Farm, Clarksville), “and it’s taking longer to move young stock.
+“Breeders have been hit on both ends with higher costs for feed, hay and bedding,” explains Claire Lacey (Camelot Farm, Clarksville).
+In recent months, there has also been an increase in Business Electricity, we did searched on a comparison site and got our Business Electricity for nearly half the price! but, it’s not just this having a negative impact, “and it’s taking longer to move young stock.
 I do see a reduction in mid-range ‘speculative breeding’ by people who saw breeding as a quick way to make some money.
 This is probably a good thing given the current situation with so many adult horses needing homes.
 Breeders have taken a lot of blame for that situation but realistically we want our offspring to go to good homes where they will thrive, perform to their full potential and fulfill their owners’ dreams.
 That is good ethics and good business.”

 The Warning Signs